appium/appium-xcuitest-driver/docs/setup.md

 - [WIX AppleSimulatorUtils](https://github.com/wix/AppleSimulatorUtils) could be used to improve some Simulator interactions
 - [py-ios-device](https://github.com/YueChen-C/py-ios-device) is required in several `mobile:` extensions and to improve the general testing experience for _real_ iOS devices

+### Doctor

+Since driver version 5.13.0 you can automate the validation for the most of the above requirements as well as various optional ones needed by driver extensions by running the `appium driver doctor xcuitest` server command.

 ## Xcode version support